5.Snapshots¶

 Here’s a code breakdown:

-1. You define an enum to store the keys to the dictionary.
-You could also use let strings, but the enum is cleaner for this use case.
+to store the keys to the dictionary.
+You could also uselet

-2. You create a method that encodes the struct into the type of dictionary the Snapshot API requires.
+into the type of dictionary the Snapshot API requires. - The match identifier could be

 You’ll also need a way to convert from the API’s dictionary into the object you defined.
-Add a custom error type right outside the struct:
+Add a custom error type right outside the struct

 enum SnapshotError: Error {